Otomi language

 Like all other Oto-Manguean languages, Otomi is a tonal language, and most varieties distinguish three tones.
 Nouns are marked only for possessor; the plural number is marked with a definite article and a verbal suffix, and some dialects keep dual number marking.
 There is no case marking.
 Verb morphology is either fusional or agglutinating depending on the analysis.
 In verb inflection, infixation, consonant mutation, and apocope are prominent processes.
 The number of irregular verbs is large.
 A class of morphemes cross-references the grammatical subject in a sentence.
-These morphemes can be analysed as either proclitics or prefixes and marks for tense, aspect and mood.
+These morphemes can be analysed as either proclitics or prefixes and mark tense, aspect and mood.
 Verbs are inflected for either direct object or dative object (but not for both simultaneously) by suffixes.
 Grammar also distinguishes between inclusive 'we' and exclusive 'we'.

 After the Spanish conquest, Otomi became a written language when friars taught the Otomi to write the language using the Latin script; colonial period's written language is often called Classical Otomi.
 Several codices and grammars were composed in Classical Otomi.
 A negative stereotype of the Otomi promoted by the Nahuas and perpetuated by the Spanish resulted in a loss of status for the Otomi, who began to abandon their language in favor of Spanish.
 The attitude of the larger world toward the Otomi language started to change in 2003 when Otomi was granted recognition as a national language under Mexican law together with 61 other indigenous languages.